robertfromsms/population_10_zillion_and_6_api/README.md

 get '/activities/highestratedmostpopular'

 this route returns everyAverageRating and everyTotalCompleted, they are arrays.
 This feels like it's very computational intensive, so dont do this route very often.

+activities#showbydescription gives you all the stuff and comments about a activity post '/activities/showbydescription' takes BODY =
+{
+  "activity": {
+    "description": (here's where you put the description, an unique id for the activity) }
+}

+this route returns all the useful things for one activity.